uwe-app/app/README.md

 * `title` Document title.
 * `standalone` Document is standalone.

-When the `standalone` field is boolean `true` the document will skip layout processing, if you assign any other value (including other types) it is ignored.
+When the `standalone` field is `true` the document will skip layout processing.
 Be aware if you set this field in the top-level `layout.toml` then no layouts would be used due to configuration inheritance.

 ### Custom